 - where the disease is a priority in a number of the four nations

 For 2014/15 the QOF agreement in England is different to the agreements in Scotland, Northern Ireland and Wales.

-The latest QOF guidance is available to download here.
+detailed QOF guidance for 2014/15 is available to download here

 A summary of the changes to QOF for 2014/15 is available to download here.